 Image 1 by: HikeWNC Image 2 by: Hike the South Image 3 by: Laurel Magazine

-1.9 miles | 1 hr 4 min | Medium
+1.9 miles | 1 hr 4 min | medium

 For those seeking a more challenging hike, the Whiteside Mountain National Recreation Trail is a must.
 This beautiful trail loop is a landmark on the eastern continental divide.
 It is a moderately challenging hike due to its steep nature, but well worth it.
 While you are breathlessly inclining this trail, you are making your way to the end view, which towers 750 feet over sheer cliffs.
 This view allows you to take in most of the surrounding areas covered in wildflowers and multiple unique rock-croppings.
 While it is a bit of a workout, a steady breeze typically keeps you cooled off as you ascend the trail.
 You can walk up some stairs on the steepest components of the hike before reaching the forested paths surrounded by pine trees and beautiful wildflowers, leading you to the final overlook.
 Additionally, there are multiple spots for rock climbing if you feel like adding an extra adventurous component to your day.
 You won’t want to miss this trail if you appreciate all the natural beauties the forest offers.